jdhitsolutions/PSPodcast/README.md

 If the flag file exists, __and__ you use the `-Profile` parameter, the command will test the `LastWriteTime` property.
 If it is greater than 24 hours, the command will display the latest episode and update the flag file.
 If the file is less than 24 hours, the command will not display anything.
 This should make it possible to have the command in your profile without it displaying every time you start a new session.

-Of course, you can force display by omitting the `-Profile` parameter.
+You can force display of the latest show by omitting the `-Profile` parameter.

 __If you uninstall the module you will need to manually delete the flag file.__